Husson University

 The University also awards $100,000 in Harold Alfond Scholarships each year to approximately 30 students each year.
 These scholarship provides much needed financial assistance to Central Maine students experiencing economic challenges.
 Children of deceased or disabled parents affected by the September 11, 2001 terrorist tragedy and children of former Dexter Shoe employees are given special consideration.

 In 2017, the Harold Alfond Foundation generously provided a one dollar match for every two dollars donated to Husson University for the creation of a new College of Business building, up to a total of $4 million.
+The building was later named Harold Alfond Hall.
 This is the largest outright gift ever made to Husson University.